 Beer and food follow similar patterns.
-For beer we have, “session ale season,” “harvest beer season” (some people confuse this with “Pumpkin beer season” or “Oktoberfest season,”), “barrel aged beer season,” and “fruit beer season.”
+For beer people, we have: “session ale season,” “wet hop beer season”, “barrel aged beer season,” and “fruit beer season.”

 Food seasons, although weather dependent in most ways, hinge on what we can cook.
-Sure, you can grill in 10 degree weather, knee deep in snow but the first time you can do it in flip flops and a tank top the moment is a marker in the year.
-The first tomatoes of the year that grow in the ground remind you of how incredible they really taste when not grown in a greenhouse in New Jersey.
+Sure, you can grill in 10-degree weather, knee deep in snow, but the first time you can do it in flip-flops and a tank top is moment-marker in the year.
+The first tomatoes of the year that’s grown in the ground remind you of how incredible they really taste when not grown in a greenhouse in New Jersey.
 The blood oranges leave the store just the peaches start to peek their heads out.
 It’s thrilling.

 - 2 lbs chicken wings